visvaldask/findfragrmsd/README.md

 findfragrmsd
-calculates RMSD between the docked ligand and some fragment/scaffold.
-The fragment is only a part of ligand.
+calculates RMSD between the docked ligand and some reference fragment/scaffold.
+The fragment is only a subset of the ligand.

 A more detailed description:
 v0.1